INSIDE: Insider’s Guide – What to expect when you book one of the Santa Claus Village Hotel Cabins

 Arrange via email, or by calling reception in advance of your arrival.

-How do I get to Santa Claus Village Hotel from the Rovaniemi train station?
+How do I get to Santa Claus Village from Rovaniemi train station?

 If you’ve arrived via VR overnight train from Helsinki, take the Santa Express bus from the Rovaniemi train station, or the Local Bus No.8 from the Rovaniemi train station.